dectroid/4cti/18/readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## Abstract
-The project aims to recommend a book after providing information that narrows down the number of books, such as genre or author, and choosing whether we are more interested in popularity or ratings
+The project aims to show a photo of the 4d cube in the position specified by the user

 ## Data structure